Castellanoc8/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DCFd251.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here during this step, I wanted to show examples of how it would look while working the open ticket from the beginning of the process right up until before the ticket is resolved and closed.
+During this step, I wanted to show examples of how it would look while working the open ticket from the beginning of the process until before the ticket is resolved and closed.
 </p>

 <p>